AlexKCheung/AlexKCheung/README.md

 - 👋 Hi, I’m Alex Cheung
 - ⭐ I’m interested in software development, books, and food!
-- 🎓 Studying Computer Science at University of California, Santa Cruz!
+- 🎓 Graduated in 3 years with my Bachelor of Science in Computer Science at the University of California, Santa Cruz!
 - 📫 You can reach me at: alexcheung880@gmail.com
 - 😊 Let's connect on LinkedIn! https://www.linkedin.com/in/alexkcheung/